top of page

 Spiritual direction is not financial advice."

-- Spiritual Directors International Website
+- from; Spiritual Directors International Website

 Sessions are usually an hour and our first brief meeting is complimentary, thereafter a fee is greatly appreciated.